U.S. watchdog calls Peabody bankruptcy plan fees 'exorbitant'

 The U.S. Trustee, which oversees the administration of bankruptcy cases, said Peabody's request for court approval of those proposals would improperly lock in payment terms before the whole reorganization plan is approved.

-"Peabody is reviewing the comments of the U.S. Trustee as we continue to advance a plan of reorganization that maximizes the value of the estate and positions the company for best success moving forward," Peabody spokesman Vic Svec said.
+"We're evaluating the statements of the trustee and intend to respond appropriately," Peabody spokesman Vic Svec said.

-Peabody hopes to exit bankruptcy around a year after its April, 2016 Chapter 11 filing with a plan that has the approval of most of its creditors following a settlement with the unsecured creditors' committee, according to a separate court filing on Wednesday.
+Peabody hopes to exit bankruptcy around a year after its April, 2016 Chapter 11 filing with a plan that has the approval of most but not all of its creditors.

 Shareholders have objected to the reorganization plan and have requested an official voice in the $8 billion bankruptcy case, arguing that a rise in coal prices means the company is valuable enough to repay shareholders who normally lose their money in a bankruptcy.